 All of this will help us address the skills shortage in landscape and empower our members to continue delivering for the benefit of people, place and nature.

 Apprentices undertake study while also working within the industry.
 This enables apprentices to directly apply cutting-edge knowledge within their roles.
 Employers support apprentices from enrolment to qualification, with a recognised, government-funded credential boosting their career development prospects.
-This enables businesses to attract a diverse range of talented people to become surveying professionals.
+This enables businesses to attract a diverse range of talented people and support them in becoming landscape professionals.

 How apprenticeships can benefit your practice